irinajinli/four-minigames/phase2/README.txt

 There is no special setup required to run the project.

+UML diagrams for our program will be provided at the time of our presentation.

 Work done by Luqiong Xie for phase 2 but git pushed to phase 1 folder:

 1. I migrated tapping game to the existing Activity-View-GameManager structure so that